Buying a car is one of the most important decisions in anyone’s life. It will be your transportation and your investment for several years.

 Current Income, Debts, & Credit Score

 It is important to have a good understanding of your current income, debts, and credit score before you go shopping for a car loan.
-Using a budget tool like Personal Capital to organize your personal finances so you can see everything at a glance.
+Using a budget tool like Empower (formerly Personal Capital) to organize your personal finances so you can see everything at a glance.

 Your monthly income, credit report, and monthly debt payments on personal loans or credit cards are just a few things a bank or credit union will look at before giving a loan amount to someone.